Comparison

 Do I need a physical sleep trainer?

 Not necessarily.
-If you already have an old iPhone or iPad and mainly want a clear visual cue for mornings, the app may be enough.
-A physical sleep trainer makes more sense if you specifically want a dedicated object and do not want a spare phone or tablet in the room.
+If you already have a phone or tablet and mainly want a clear visual cue for mornings, the app may be enough.
+A physical sleep trainer makes more sense if you specifically want a dedicated object and do not want a phone or tablet in the room.

 What is the practical difference between the two?